amnahkhatun/frontend-prep-cheatsheet/README.md

 - closure is function bundled together with its lexical environment.
 - functions even after being returned remember their scope because of closure.
 - function remembers the reference to the variable.
+- A closure is the combination of a function and the lexical environment within which that function was declared.

 Use of closure